Spain Digital Nomad Visa Guide (2024)

 A dual penal system means — one system for heavy and one for petty crimes.

 Current laws on crimes that do not involve violence — such as minor misdemeanors and petty thefts — are lenient, according to many.
-Furthermore, perpetrators often get away without a prison sentence.
+The perpetrators often get away without a prison sentence, because theft under €400 (~$446.91) is considered a “petty crime”.

 On the other hand, violent crimes — such as armed robberies, burglary, and threats of physical violence — might result in serious jail time.